(Personal Capital is now Empower)

 Quicken is a more “hands-on” budgeting experience with powerful customization features that give you more control over your monthly financial planning.

 Winner: Quicken, by a mile.
-While Personal Capital offers the basics, Quicken is a full-fledged budgeting tool that can be customized to fit your lifestyle and spending needs.
+While Empower offers the basics, Quicken is a full-fledged budgeting tool that can be customized to fit your lifestyle and spending needs.

-While Personal Capital does not offer any debt management tools, you can track your loans and credit cards by connecting them on the platform.
+While Empower does not offer any debt management tools, you can track your loans and credit cards by connecting them on the platform.
 This allows you to see the balance of each debt account over time, but that’s it.

 Quicken has a comprehensive debt planning tool called the “Debt Reduction Planner,” available on the Deluxe plan or higher.
 The tool automatically finds your debt balances, debt interest rates, and minimum payments, and puts together actionable payoff plan scenarios based on the total amount you want to pay toward your debts each month.